erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Update a Data Center

-After retrieving a data center, either by getting it by id, or as a create response object, you can change its properties by calling the `update`.
+After retrieving a data center, either by getting it by ID, or as a create response object, you can change its properties by calling the `update`.
 Some parameters may not be changed using either of the update methods.

-The following table describes the available request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|